BriceNocenti/tabxplor/cran-comments.md

-First submission of the tabxplor package to CRAN
+First submission of the tabxplor package to CRAN.

 ## Test environments
 * local Windows 10 install, R 4.1.1